 If Juul’s goal was to get the product to young people, they are winning.
 Big.
 Although the device is only sold to individuals aged 21 and over, Juuls have formed a strong cult following from teenagers in middle and high school.
 A 2016 study found that e-cigarette usage grew 900 percent between 2011 and 2015.

 Unimpressed?
 Let me give you a more stunning statistic.
 Levels of nicotine vaping in the past year increased dramatically in 2018.
 How much?
 In 10th and 12th grade, the increase is the LARGEST EVER for any substance in the 44 years doctors have been tracking drug use in adolescents.
 Nicotine vaping increased by 3.4%, 8.9%, and 10.9% in 8th, 10th, and 12th grades.
 That is all in one year!

 This new trend of Juuls has been leading teenagers to develop debilitating nicotine addictions at younger ages, and the lack of research on the safety of these products has left parents concerned about the health of their child.
-Now that juuling has taken the world by storm, there have been more cases reported of teenagers being hospitalized due to lung damage they suffered from vaping too frequently.
+Now that juuling has taken the world by storm, there have been more cases reported of teenagers being hospitalized because of lung damage they suffered from vaping too frequently.
 As more testing is conducted within the next few years, it’s expected that the adverse effects of juuling will be fully uncovered, but unfortunately, that may not be enough to stop this explosive market.